Please let us know as soon as possible if a Bristol Energy customer has passed away.

 Our friendly Bristol-based team will ask you for details of:

 The bereavement support team will send you a form to complete, this can be returned to us along with a copy of the death certificate.
 We do not require any original copies.
-Our postal address and bereavement support email address can be found on the following page contact us.
+Our postal address and bereavement support email address can be found on our contact us page.

 If you’re the wife, husband or civil partner of the person who’s passed away